zhanglae/largeVis/README.md

 The data in the benchmarks below was obtained by running the `benchmark.R` script, which is installed along with the package, on two machines.

 The aim was to replicate as much as possible the methodology used by Erik Bernhardsson's [ANN Benchmark](https://github.com/erikbern/ann-benchmarks) github.
-It is not possible to use the same methods exactly.
-This is because `ANN Benchmark` is designed for libraries that are designed to build a neighbor index and then rapidly process queries against the index.
+However, `ANN Benchmark` is designed for libraries that are designed to build a neighbor index and then rapidly process queries against the index.
 The measure used by `ANN Benchmark` is therefore queries-per-second.
 By contract, `largeVis` is concerned with getting neighbors for all of the nodes in a finite dataset as quickly as possible.

 Times shown for `RcppAnnoy` include the time to build a searchable index and query neighbors for all rows in the dataset.
-This is more directly comparable to `largeVis`, and more favorable to `RcppAnnoy` because the time to build the index is amortized over a larger number of rows.

-Times are expressed in number of rows per minute, for ease of comparison with `ANN Benchmark`.
-Tests were run on two machines, however each chart below shows results from only one.

 The data used is the 1-million vector, 128-feature [SIFT Dataset](http://corpus-texmex.irisa.fr/), which is the test data used by `ANN Benchmark`.